KerstenDoering/PubMedPortable/documentation/quick_install.rst

 License
 -------

-- PubMed2Go is published with an ISC license given in "license.txt".
+- PubMedPortable is published with an ISC license given in "license.txt".